Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

-During the first iteration of the algorithm, it will find that there are critical lifts of the paths $(A,B)$, $(C,D)$, $(A,D,C)$, and $(B,A,D)$ in the tree $T_0$ providing four different edges of the charge graph of the map $g$.
+We run Algorithm~\ref{alg: Lifting algorithm} for the map~$g$ starting with the admissible tree $T_0$ shown in color on the top left picture in Figure \ref{fig: twsisting example}.
+During the first iteration of the algorithm, it will find out that there are critical lifts of the simple paths $(A,B)$, $(C,D)$, $(A,D,C)$, and $(B,A,D)$ in the tree $T_0$ providing four different edges of the charge graph of the map $g$.
 Examples of such lifts are shown in slightly thicker colored lines on the top right picture in Figure \ref{fig: twsisting example}, which illustrates the full preimage $g^{-1}(T_0)$.
-Here, the graph in dashed lines represents the blow-up of $G_{\square}$.
-Furthermore, $f_\square$ sends each edge of $g^{-1}(T_0)$ to the edge of the same color in the tree $T_\gamma(T_0)$ on the top middle picture.
-Similarly, $T_\gamma^{-1}$ sends each edge of $T_\gamma(T_0)$ to the edge of the tree $T_0$ of the same color.
+Here, the graph in dashed lines represents the blow-up of $G_{\square}$ under $f_\square$.
+Furthermore, $f_\square$ sends each edge of $g^{-1}(T_0)$ to the edge of the same color in the tree $T_\gamma(T_0)$ on the top middle picture in Figure \ref{fig: twsisting example}.
+Similarly, $T_\gamma^{-1}$ sends each edge of $T_\gamma(T_0)$ to the edge of the same color in the tree $T_0$ on the top left picture.

-The bottom part of Figure \ref{fig: twsisting example} verifies that the found lifts indeed blow up under the twisted map~$g$.
-Namely, the picture on the left shows a graph $G$ composed of these lifts (up to isotopy rel.\ $\Crit(f_\square)$); the middle picture shows $T_\gamma(G)$; and the picture on the right illustrates the blow-up $G^\pm$ of $G$ with respect to the map $g$.
+The bottom part of Figure \ref{fig: twsisting example} verifies that the found critical lifts indeed blow up under the twisted map~$g$.
+Namely, the picture on the left shows a graph $G$ composed of these lifts (up to isotopy rel.\ $\Crit(f_\square)$); the middle picture shows $T_\gamma(G)$; and the picture on the right illustrates the blow-up $G^\pm$ of $G$ under the map $g$.